 The rarity and aromatic spicy taste of the morel makes these mushrooms a true delicacy.
-The morel’s heyday is from March to May, which is why it is all the better that our morels are dried and thus have a long shelf life.
-Morels are wild mushrooms and therefore do not come from regulated cultivation.
+The morel’s peak season is from March to May, which is why it is all the better that our morels are dried and thus have a long shelf life.
+Morels are wild mushrooms and are therefore not from regulated cultivation.
 They were collected in the northern forests of Spain and then dried.

 Dried morels taste best with:

-Fresh morels contain a lot of water and lose up to 90% of their weight during drying.
-This justifies the higher price of dried mushrooms compared to fresh ones.
-But don’t worry.
-The dried mushrooms swell to almost their conventional size during soaking and both their taste and consistency remain almost unchanged.
-One kilo of fresh morels turns into about 100 g of dried ones.
-One of the greatest advantages of dried mushrooms is their shelf life.
+Fresh mushrooms contain a lot of water and lose up to 90% of their weight when dried.
+This explains the higher price of dried mushrooms compared to fresh mushrooms.
+When soaked in water though, dried mushrooms expand to almost their normal size and both their taste and consistency remain nearly unchanged.
+One of the biggest advantages of dried mushrooms is their shelf life.
 If stored correctly, sufficiently dried mushrooms can be kept for several years without any noticeable loss of quality.
-It is important for the shelf life that the mushrooms are stored in an airtight container.
+However, it is important that the mushrooms are stored in an airtight container.

 How healthy are morels?